kushaldas/pym/docs/operatorsexpressions.rst

 Operators and expressions
 =========================

-In python most of the lines you will write will be expressions.
+In Python most of the lines you will write will be expressions.
 Expressions are made of operators and operands.
 An expression is like *2 + 3* .

 Operators
 =========

-Operators are the symbols which tells the python interpreter to do some mathematical or logical operation.
+Operators are the symbols which tells the Python interpreter to do some mathematical or logical operation.
 Few basic examples of mathematical operators are given below:

 ::